top of page

 PSY 370 Social Psychology (3 credits)

 Provides an introduction to social psychology, including research, theory, and general principles of how people interact with and influence each other both individually and in groups.
 Covers the processing of social information, social influence, persuasion and attitude change, social interaction, prejudice, conformity, social psychology in court, and group phenomena.
-Highlights landmark studies in social psychology and applies social psychology principles to current social problems and topics.
+Highlights landmark studies in social psychology and applies social psychology principles to current social problems, topics and experiences.

 Prerequisite(s) or Corequisite(s): PSY 101 (Introduction to Psychology) or SOC 101 (Introduction to Sociology)